webeveryday/SimpleStorage/README.md

 - .s.sol for Foundry convention
 - forge STD stands for forage standard library

+## Note
+- Cast: interacts with contracts that have been previously deployed
+- Forge: compiles and interacts with the contracts
+- Anvil: deploys a local blockchain

 ## Deploy
 - If you do not specify an RPC URL, it will run the script on a temporary anvil chain